Most recently updated on August 1, 2022

 It’s not an event remembered by many in this suburb of 90,000 people.

-As we slide past Livermore’s eastern city limits, we start to leave behind the greater San Francisco Bay Area, which at more than 8.8 million residents is the fifth most populous metropolitan region in the United States.
+As we slide past Livermore’s eastern city limits, we start to leave behind the San Francisco Bay Area, which at more than 4.7 million residents (without the San Jose region) is the 13th most populous metropolitan area in the United States.

-Just outside of town, large windmills start to populate the rolling hills on both sides of the freeway.
+Just outside of Livermore, large windmills start to populate the rolling hills on both sides of the freeway.

 The churning, power-generating blades are part of the 58-square-mile Altamont Pass Wind Resources Area that was established by a three-county consortium in 1980 in response to the 1970s energy crisis.